 “Predictive” means that maintenance is performed on time, based on predictions of imminent failures, before they actually occur.
-So, time is an important element in predictive maintenance, and hence in the AI algorithms used.
+So, time is an important element in ai predictive maintenance manufacturing, and hence in the AI algorithms used.
 In this blog, we will explore the use of time series, or data sequences, in AI.

-Predictive maintenance is based on the intelligent use of data to make predictions that indicate the need for interventions.
+One of the challenges of predictive maintenance is combing large amounts of data to extract meaningful information to make accurate predictions.
+AI based predictive maintenance makes use of intelligent data to make accurate predictions that indicate the need for interventions on critical assets.
 Basically, two types of data are used: images and physical quantities.
 These data can be one-time or temporal; in the latter case we refer to them as video or time-series data, respectively.

 For the first type of data, image analysis or computer vision is a well-established field of deep learning, based on the use of what are known as convolutional neural networks (CNNs).
 CNNs are used to “classify” or “label” images; i.e. to interpret what is observed.
-Facial recognition is a popular application, but CNNs can also be used for recognizing products, and in particular, features that “measure” product condition and quality.
-If the degradation of an asset’s condition can be visualized, for example through traces of wear, then CNNs can be selected for predictive maintenance algorithms.
+Facial recognition is a popular application, but CNNs can also be used for recognizing products, and in particular, features that “measure” product condition, quality and focus on trying to detect anomalies.
+If the degradation of a critical asset’s condition can be visualized, for example through traces of wear, then CNNs can be selected for predictive maintenance algorithms.

-For predictive maintenance, however, the second data type, temporal sequences of physical quantities, is predominant, because maintenance is usually concerned with the timeline of processes, especially changes that occur over time.
+For ai in predictive maintenance, however, the second data type, temporal sequences of physical quantities, is predominant, because maintenance is usually concerned with the timeline of processes in the whole supply chain, especially changes that occur over time.

-Think here of decreasing performance, the onset of wear, material transformations, overheating, etc., for which quantities such as position, frequency, temperature, and pressure can serve as indications.
-Time series, or sequences, are then the logical data from which to extract predictions, by detecting fault-related patterns or anomalies within them.
+Think here of decreasing performance of critical assets, the onset of wear, material transformations, overheating, etc., for which quantities such as position, frequency, temperature, and pressure can serve as indications.
+Time series, or sequences, are then the logical data science from which to extract accurate predictions, by detecting fault-related patterns or anomalies within them.

 A long-time popular algorithm for time-series analysis is what is known as the hidden Markov model (HMM).
 HMMs are widely used in, for example, speech recognition, for translating a sequence of spoken words into text.
 An HMM is a statistical model in which the system being modeled is assumed to be a Markov process (or chain) with unobserved (hidden) states; in the maintenance context, these states can be related to the condition and behavior of the asset concerned.